-Cake flour, as the name suggests, is often used for cakes and pastries.
-It is a soft wheat, low protein flour with a fine texture, milled from the endosperm of the wheat kernel.
+Cake flour, as the name suggests, is often called for in cakes, cupcakes, and some pastry recipes.
+Cake flour is a soft wheat, low protein flour with a fine texture, milled from the endosperm of the wheat kernel.
 It is lighter and has very little gluten, making for tender and less dense baked items.

 If you do a good deal of baking, cake flour is probably on your pantry shelf.
-If not, you can make a suitable substitute with all-purpose flour and cornstarch.
-Here's how to make one cup of cake flour.
+But, if you don't bake often, a box or bag of cake flour might turn rancid before you use it all.
+If you don't have store-bought cake flour, it's extremely easy to make a suitable substitute at home with a combination of all-purpose flour and cornstarch.

 - 2 tablespoons cornstarch

-If your recipe uses all-purpose flour and you feel cake flour would produce better results, you can substitute cake flour or the cake flour blend for the all-purpose flour.
-Just use 1 cup plus 2 tablespoons of cake flour (or the blend above) for each cup of all-purpose flour in the recipe.
+- If your cake or pastry recipe calls for all-purpose flour and you feel cake flour would produce better results, you can substitute cake flour or the homemade cake flour blend for the all-purpose flour.
+Just use 1 cup plus 2 tablespoons of cake flour (or the homemade blend above) for each cup of all-purpose flour in the recipe.

 |Nutritional Guidelines (per serving)|